apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry10/index.md

 You can test your app using either a BlackBerry device or a simulator.
 Before deploying your app, you must first create a target for the device or simulator you want to deploy your app to.

-The run script will deploy the most recent build of your app, which may or may not be signed.
-If you intend to deploy an app to a physical device for testing and you most recently built your app in debug mode, you must first install a debug token on that device.
-If you specify the `--keystorepass <password>` argument when running the build script, the script will create and install the debug token for you.
+The run script will first build  your app.
+If you intend to deploy an app to a physical device for testing, you must first install a debug token on that device.
+If you specify the `--keystorepass <password>` argument when running the run script, the script will create and install the debug token for you.
 You do not need a debug token to test your app on a simulator, even if that app is unsigned.

 To deploy your app to a device or simulator, on a command line type the following command:

 ```
-<path-to-project>/cordova/run <target>
+<path-to-project>/cordova/run <target> [--no-build]
 ```

 where
 -   `<target>`  specifies the name of a previously added target.
 If `<target>`  is a device, then that device must be connected to your computer by USB connection or be connected to the same Wi-Fi network as your computer.

+-   `-no--build` will use the most recently built version of the application rather than re-building.
+This is useful to test an application in release mode.

 Adding and managing plugins
 ---------------------------